 - Should you upgrade: No

-The Series 8 isn’t too dissimilar to the Series 9, which itself isn’t a huge downgrade from the Series 10 released in 2024.
+The Series 8 isn’t much different from the Series 9, which itself isn’t a huge downgrade from the Series 10 released in 2024.
 The major exclusives you miss compared to the newer generations are Double Tap, carbon-neutral designs, and the potential for a thinner/lighter case with a bigger display.

 Yet, this still has plenty of life in it, and we wouldn’t consider replacing it until the Series 11 or Series 12 unless you fancy a full switch to the Ultra 2.
 You could also do worse as a cheap second-hand purchase, though it is closer to the end of its software support life than the start.